City of Antwerp encourages and supports innovation and entrepreneurship

 Mutani, a company that launches fashion in the metaverse, also received a grant.
 Within this project, six fashion designers design digital model looks that can also be used in the gaming industry.
 These designs are presented and sold online.

 This grant allowed us to launch Mutani as the first digital fashion company in Belgium and one of the first on an international scale.
 We were given the opportunity to test the limits of our digital co-creation and to both investigate and test whether this could stand up as a business model.
 That is invaluable to us.

 Very recently, D-CRBN received support from the City of Antwerp for a test set-up with the intended result of scaling up high-tech plasma reactors that split and recycle CO2 into valuable products such as chemicals, polymers or e-fuels.

 NEW CALL for innovation in #fashion or #design

-A new theme-based call is currently open.
-This call runs until 15 September and focuses on innovative investment projects in fashion or design.
+A new call for innovation was launched until 15 September.
+This call focused on innovative investment projects in fashion or design.
 The total budget that will be allocated is 400,000 euros.
 Projects that will receive grants will be announced by the end of October 2022.